OpenNebula/hosted-cloud-ionos/README.md

 | IONOSCTL Install Path                       | `ionosctl.install_path`             | `inventory/ionos.yml`, `group_vars/all.yml`         |
 | IONOSCTL Version                            | `ionosctl.version`                  | `inventory/ionos.yml`, `group_vars/all.yml`         |

-## Configure IONOS server networking
+## Configure IONOS Server Networking

 After provisioning the infrastructure in the IONOS Cloud, as detailed in the above deployment guide, their network configuration shall be adjusted to this repos automation.
 Access the CLI of the servers.
 Remove the generated default netplan configuration on the servers: